Local Nature Recovery Strategy

 The strategy should help inform agri-environment funding applications, strategic planning by local authorities, conservation projects, community action, developers or others changing the use of a site, and Biodiversity Net Gain habitat management plans.

 The strategy does not force the owners and managers of the land identified to make any changes.
-Instead, the strategy shows the priority opportunities and options for maintenance and creation of habitats, wildlife corridors and species-specific actions.
+Instead, the strategy will show the priority opportunities and options for maintenance and creation of habitats and species-specific actions.
 It is a spatial strategy that maps proposals for actions – “Potential Measures” - to drive nature’s recovery.
-Link to the draft interactive Local Habitat Map.

 Working with a range of expert partners in Gloucestershire, we have developed 6 Key Messages of the Local Nature Recovery Strategy: